SafeCare

 Epidemic of Immobility

-How Hospitals Do Even More Harm Hospitals have become so overzealous in fall prevention that they are producing an “epidemic of immobility”. |
+Hospitals have become so overzealous in fall prevention that they are producing an “epidemic of immobility”.

 Mind-Body Care

-Coordination Might Save Money And Lives Coordinating mental and physical health care presents business challenges because, typically, two different entities pay the bills, even within Medicaid programs. |
+Coordinating mental and physical health care presents business challenges because, typically, two different entities pay the bills, even within Medicaid programs.

 Vertical Divider